 Throughout the ages people have kept on moving for diverse reasons; trade, war, tourism, work, education, family etc. carrying with them different ideas and ways of life.
 Art, architecture, food, language, shipping, literature, religion – all these and many more have been influenced, inspired and reformulated by these contacts.

 As museum experts within the Baltic Sea Region we have many issues to share in this realm, whether from historical point of view as well as from the present.
-The network is working on a project that should be part of the program of European Year of Cultural Heritage 2018, focused on dissemination and sharing knowledge about our common Baltic culture and history.
-This is to be done by seminars, educational programs, exchange of staff, joint exhibitions, websites and workshops.

 Contact: Ulrika Mebus, Gotlands Museum